Are you worried about a child or young person who may be:

 While this is a confidential service, please be aware there may be occasions that we will need to share the information we receive during a visit with relevant partner agencies we work alongside.
 We work across the whole of Dorset and Wiltshire, and all referrals come to a central team initially.

 To contact somebody confidentially about Firesetters, please email [email protected] to ask for advice or to make a referral.
+Click here for an information leaflet and click here for a referral request form, which should be completed and returned via email.

 In the meantime: